KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/setup/setup-aws-marketplace.md

 ----

-## Deploying API from AWS Marketplace
+## Select the KopiCloud AMI

 To deploy an AWS EC2 Instance With KopiCloud AD API from the AWS Marketplace image, follow the procedure below:

-1) Open the Amazon EC2 console at (https://console.aws.amazon.com/ec2).
+1) Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2](https://console.aws.amazon.com/ec2).

 2) From the Amazon EC2 console dashboard, choose **Launch instance**.